kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 \cos\theta \approx 1
 $$

-where **Î¸** is assumed to remain sufficiently small around the upright equilibrium.
+where **θ** is assumed to remain sufficiently small around the upright equilibrium.

 The operating point is defined as the state in which